Mide-clp/live-twitter-sentiment-analysis/README.md

 ### Set up MongoDB
 _**Start MongoDb in a new terminal,**_ use `mongo` to start the mongo database

-Create database twitter with the following command `use twitter`
+Create database with the following command `use twitter`

 create collection with the following command `db.createCollection("collectionName")`
 ### Set up kafka and spark